pat-lego/io.github.vm.patlego/karaf-system/system.core/README.md

 VPC endpoints are like VPN's but they use the Amazon client specifically.
 In order to get this going the first thing you will need to do is [download](https://aws.amazon.com/vpn/client-vpn-download/) the AWS VPN Client.
 Once that is installed then users can create there endpoint following [this](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/cvpn-getting-started.html) documentation.

 **Note:** My endpoint was configured to work with Mutual Certificate based authentication

+## Configuring Internet Gateways

+Once the connection to the endpoint is built an internet connection will need to be added in order to use the VPN and other utilities at the sametime.
+Perform the following steps in order to allow for an internet gateway.

+1. Allow `0.0.0.0/0` for HTTP/HTTPS protocol in the security group for Ingress and Outgress
+    - This is required since all VPC have a default Security Group
+2. Create an internet gateway (within VPC page) page and make sure that it is attached to your VPC
+3. Edit the Route Tables (within VPC page) and allow 0.0.0.0/0 and ::/0 on all Route Tables that are using your VPC
+    - Click on VPC
+    - Select Route Tables
+    - Select a Route Table
+    - Under Routes click Edit Routes
+    - Add Route
+    - Enter the information above (0.0.0.0/0 or ::/0) and associate it to an internet gateway
+    - Click Save Routes
+    - Do this for all Route Tables
+4. Edit the Authorization of the Client VPN Endpoints by allowing 0.0.0.0/0 as an Ingress rule on the VPN client
+    - Click on Client VPN Endpoints
+    - Select your Endpoint
+    - Allow Authorize Ingress
+    - Destination network to enable 0.0.0.0/0
+    - Click Add Authorization Rule
+5. Edit the Route Table of the Client VPN Endpoints by allowing 0.0.0.0/0 as a Route rule on the VPN client
+    - Click on Client VPN Endpoints
+    - Select your Endpoint
+    - Click Route Table
+    - Click Create Route
+    - In the Route Destination enter 0.0.0.0/0
+    - Select the subnet
+    - Click Create Route
+    - Once complete do this for all other subnets